kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// to ensure that the PodScheduling object gets deleted
 	// when no longer needed.
 Normally the scheduler will delete it.
 	//
+	// Drivers must ignore PodScheduling objects where the owning
+	// pod already got deleted because such objects are orphaned
+	// and will be removed soon.
+	//
 	// More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata
 	metav1.ObjectMeta

+	// Spec is set and updated by the scheduler.
+	Spec PodSchedulingSpec

+	// Status is updated by resource drivers.
+	Status PodSchedulingStatus
+}

+// PodSchedulingSpec contains the request for information about
+// resources required by a pod and eventually communicates
+// the decision of the scheduler to move ahead with pod scheduling
+// for a specific node.
+type PodSchedulingSpec {
+	// When allocation is delayed, the scheduler must set
+	// the node for which it wants the resource(s) to be allocated
+	// before the driver(s) start with allocation.
+	//
+	// The driver must ensure that the allocated resource
+	// is available on this node or update ResourceSchedulingStatus.UnsuitableNodes
+	// to indicate where allocation might succeed.
+	//
+	// When allocation succeeds, drivers should immediately add
+	// the pod to the ResourceClaimStatus.ReservedFor field
+	// together with setting ResourceClaimStatus.Allocated.
+This
+	// optimization may save scheduling attempts and roundtrips
+	// through the API server because the scheduler does not
+	// need to reserve the claim for the pod itself.
+	//
+	// The selected node may change over time, for example
+	// when the initial choice turns out to be unsuitable
+	// after all.
+Drivers must not reallocate for a different
+	// node when they see such a change because it would
+	// lead to race conditions.
+Instead, the scheduler
+	// will trigger deallocation of specific claims as
+	// needed through the ResourceClaimStatus.DeallocationRequested
+	// field.
+	SelectedNode string

 	// When allocation is delayed, and the scheduler needs to
 	// decide on which node a Pod should run, it will